Helping local retail economies thrive

 Updates to Existing Designs

 New designs also revealed the limitations of certain screens and components that had already been designed.
 For instance, the original navigation header didn’t account for the user’s location, favorites, or searching by categories.
-This had to be remedied.

 Original (top) and final (bottom) navigation bars